 Generally, people seem to like ESPN+ customer service representatives.
 However, many users seem to have trouble canceling their subscriptions, especially if they purchased it through a third party like Apple or Verizon.
 Some went as far as freezing or canceling a credit card to make the monthly fees stop, but most customers were able to cancel in a few minutes if they used live chat to talk to a representative.
 As for us, we purchased our subscription through a browser directly on the ESPN+ website and could easily cancel the same way.

 Installation of your new Mediacom service will cost at least $35, and there’s no option to self-install.
 This fee can sometimes be waived with certain promotions, and we highly recommend hunting one down or discussing it with your sales rep. There’s also a $10 activation fee that’ll show up on your first bill.

-The first TiVo DVR is included in your monthly price, but you'll have to pay around $15 to use it.
+The first TiVo DVR is included in your monthly price, but you'll have to pay at least $15 per month to use it.
 Additional boxes cost about $9 per month.
-Finally, since you have to bundle with internet, you’ll be on the hook for a $12 modem fee each month.
+Finally, since you have to bundle with internet, you’ll be on the hook for a $14 modem fee each month, plus broadcast and sports surcharges.
 There’s also a standard $10 monthly fee for an eero Wi-Fi router system, but you might be able to get it free with certain promotions.

 There are also contracts to worry about, and they can be for 12, 24, or 36 months.
 Depending on how many months left in your contract, you could be charged up to $240 if you quit early.

 The upsides are that Mediacom is available where a lot of other providers aren’t, and customer service scores are about average among cable TV providers.